 If the Head of Training and Learning believes a review of your result is warranted, a review panel will be formed comprising the trainer, the Manager and one neutral qualified assessor.
 The review panel may suggest that you sit for a supplementary assessment or exam, depending on the cause of the not-yet- competent result.
 If the learner fails the supplementary assessment, a not-yet-competent result will be shown for that assessment or unit.
 You will be notified within 5 days of the result of your appeal by email.
 If you are not satisfied with the outcome of your appeal then an independent mediator can be requested.
 Please refer to our Complaints and Appeals Policy for details.
 The result is final, and no further appeal can be made.
 This may result in your withdrawal from the course.

-4.1.6 Definitions

-Appeals - means a request for a decision made by the RTO to be reviewed.

-Complaint - means a person’s formal expression of dissatisfaction with any product or service provided by the RTO.

-Complainant - means a person’s formal expression of dissatisfaction with any product or service provided by the RTO.

-RTO – means Practical Outcomes (21857)

-Services - means training, assessment, related educational and support services and/or activities related to the recruitment of prospective learners.